vladikcomper/MegaPCM/README.md

    - The AS Macro Assembler is available under GPL-2.0 license with link to the source code;

    - `asm68k` and `psylink` are (c) by S.N.
-Systems Software Limited and come with propriatary license, but are considered [abandonware](https://en.wikipedia.org/wiki/Abandonware);
+Systems Software Limited and come with proprietary license, but are considered [abandonware](https://en.wikipedia.org/wiki/Abandonware);

    - `sjasmplus` is a free and open source Z80 assembler available under BSD-3-Clause license;

-   - `convsym`, `cbundle` and others are written by me and are availabe under permissive MIT License.
+   - `convsym`, `cbundle` and others are written by me and are available under permissive MIT License.